NarimanNiknejad/Physics-informed-Data-driven-Control/README.md

 ## Citation
 If you found this page useful for your research, please cite it as:

-[Niknejad, N., & Modares, H. (2023).
-Physics-Informed Data-Driven Safe and Optimal Control Design.
-Institute of Electrical and Electronics Engineers (IEEE). https://doi.org/10.1109/lcsys.2023.3333257]
+N. Niknejad and H. Modares, "Physics-Informed Data-Driven Safe and Optimal Control Design," in IEEE Control Systems Letters, doi: 10.1109/LCSYS.2023.3333257.

 Watch the video of the safe hovering of the drone here: